 - Select the type of loan and enter your requested loan amount.

-- Enter your contact information, including your birth date and Social Security number.
+- Enter your contact information, including your date of birth and Social Security number.

 - Enter information about your residence.

-- Hit Continue at the bottom of the page to submit your application.
+- Click Continue at the bottom of the page to submit your information.

 A loan specialist from Regional Finance should get in touch with you within 24 to 48 hours if you prequalify.
-From here, they work with you to complete your final application.
-You typically need to bring a copy of a government-issued ID, proof of residence and income.
+From here, they’ll work with you to complete your final application.
+You typically need to bring a copy of a government-issued ID as well as proof of residence and income.

-If you want to set up automatic payments, you can do so through your online account.
+If you want to make automatic payments, you can set them up online.
 However, Regional Finance requires you to make the last two monthly payments using one of its other options.